-Republic of China (Taiwan) Rice Donation to Food For The Poor to Arrive at Critical Time in Haiti
+Republic of China (Taiwan), Food For The Poor Sign Agreement for Rice Donation to Haiti

-The latest donation of rice will provide 49 million meals.
+The latest donation of rice will provide 53 million meals for the hungry poor.

 Food For The Poor, the Ministry of Foreign Affairs (Taiwan) and the Ministry of Agriculture (Taiwan) have partnered on multiple projects since 2005 in Central America and in the Caribbean.